-Build a Video Player in C¶
+Build a C# Video Player for WinForms & WPF¶

-This guide shows you how to build a full-featured video player in C# using Media Player SDK .Net.
-You will implement file playback, timeline seeking, pause/resume, and volume control.
-Two approaches are covered: the high-level MediaPlayerCoreX API and the pipeline-based MediaBlocksPipeline API.
+This guide shows you how to build a full-featured Windows desktop video player in C# using Media Player SDK .Net with the high-level MediaPlayerCoreX engine.
+You will wire up file playback, timeline seeking, pause/resume, volume, and playback speed against a WinForms or WPF VideoView control.

 MediaPlayerCoreX is the simplest way to build a video player in C# with full playback control.